 Expendable distribution: For all sUAS modules, establishing a pre-set number of expendables will not be possible.
 As for expendable types, it is requested that the remaining cache of SST-capable dropsondes be used for all sUAS missions.
+Missions may also deploy a new lightweight atmospheric profiler called a StreamSonde which has a slower descent rate than the dropwindsonde.
+Up to 50 StreamSondes can be deployed at once.
 In addition, ~10-15 AXBTs per sUAS flight are also desired.
-The sonde/AXBT deployment concept of operations (CONOP) should maximize P-3 location with sUAS "under flight".
+For missions using the Altius 600, AXBTs have to be CAD launched.
+The sonde/AXBT deployment CONOP should maximize P-3 location with sUAS "under flight".